 The Windows command prompt is a command-line tool that helps you to execute various commands.
 You can also run the CMD with elevated privileges.
-But some users have experienced an issue, where they find that they are unable to But in recent days, many users stated that they are unable to run Command Prompt as an administrator.
+However, some users have experienced an issue where they cannot run Command Prompt as administrator.
+Many users have stated that they are unable to run Command Prompt as an administrator.
 When they try to do that – nothing happens!

 Command Prompt won’t run as Administrator